‘Follow Your Heart’ seems good advice, but really dangerous

 Follow your heart is the sin of Lucifer

 God is the One who created us.
-God is the One who should and set our standard of morality.
+Let God be the one to set the standard of morality.
 We should listen to Him being our Creator and us as His created beings.

 But because of pride and envy, Lucifer thought that he can do better than God (Isaiah 14:12, Ezekiel 28:16, Revelation 12:7-9).
 He managed to convince Adam and Eve that they too can be gods who can tell good and bad without depending on God (Genesis 3).
 In other words, Lucifer’s agenda is: